Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Multiple vacancies

-We now generalise the previous results to arbitrary configurations of a finite number of isolated vacancies.
+We now generalize the previous results to arbitrary configurations of a finite number of isolated vacancies. \Omrie{As in the single vacancy case, this description assumes non interacting electrons, corresponding to the Dirac and tight binding model of graphene.
+We discuss the validity of the associated multi-vacancy features in the discussion section.}

 The zero mode wave functions are now difficult to obtain primarily due to multiple scattering between vacancies and the lack of rotational symmetry.
-Since the size of each vacancy is the lattice spacing (Fig.\ref{fig: SingleHole}), we assume constant wave function along the boundary of each vacancy making them point-like scatterers \cite{demkov2013zero}.
+Since the size of each vacancy is the lattice spacing, we assume constant wave function along the boundary of each vacancy making them point-like scatterers \cite{demkov2013zero}.
 Starting from the zero mode eigenfunctions,

-established for a single $A$ or $B$-vacancy located in $z_{A,B}$, we propose the ansatz,
+established for a single $A$ or $B$-vacancy located in $z_{A,B}$, $z \equiv x+iy$, we propose the ansatz,